kevinkuns/qlance/documentation/control_systems.md

 # Control System Overview

-*__Note: the PyTickle convention is that control signals are directly summed into the error point without an explicit minus sign.__ Loops thus go unstable when open-loop transfer functions (OLTFs) are +1 and the Nyquist criteria requires the Nyquist contour to circle the point +1 clockwise the same number of times as there are right half plane poles in the OLTF.*
+*__Note: the QLANCE convention is that control signals are directly summed into the error point without an explicit minus sign.__ Loops thus go unstable when open-loop transfer functions (OLTFs) are +1 and the Nyquist criteria requires the Nyquist contour to circle the point +1 clockwise the same number of times as there are right half plane poles in the OLTF.*

 Here is a detailed overview of the architecture of the control systems for reference.
 The Optickle and Finesse examples for controlling a Fabry Perot Michelson interferometer ([available here](../examples/FPMI/)) show a detailed example and explain the optomechanical plant and related test points in more detail.